 That’s really all there is to it folks.

 The freshly transplanted seedlings can now live happily in their new spot for several weeks, until they move in to their forever home – your garden.
-Don’t forget to harden off indoor seedlings before transplanting outside to prevent transplant shock!
+Don’t forget to harden off indoor seedlings before transplanting outside to prevent damage and transplant shock!

 Check out the potting-up demo video: